apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### August 6th, 2024: Apache Jackrabbit FileVault 3.8.0 released
+Apache Jackrabbit FileVault 3.8.0 is the current stable release of the repository content synchronization tool.
+It requires Java 8 or newer.
+See the [downloads](downloads.html#vlt) page for more details.

 #### July 23th, 2024: Apache Jackrabbit 2.23.0-beta released
 Apache Jackrabbit 2.23.0-beta is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the